 Early life and education

-I was born in South Africa, and grew up in two small, rural towns in the northern regions of the country (Ellisras and Thabazimbi).
-After graduating from high school, I enrolled at the North-West University in Potchefstroom where I earned a BA (1993) and MA (1996) degree in Semitic Languages, focusing on Biblical Hebrew and Aramaic, and on classical Arabic.
+I was born in South Africa, and grew up in two small, rural towns (Ellisras and Thabazimbi) in the northern regions of the country.
+After graduating from high school, I enrolled at the North-West University in Potchefstroom where I earned a BA (1993) and MA (1996) degree in Semitic Languages, focusing on Biblical Hebrew, Biblical Aramaic, and classical Arabic.
 I was also full-time lecturer in Semitic Languages at the North-West University from 1994 to 2002.
-I earned a PhD in Linguistics (focusing on phonology, under the guidance of John McCarthy) from UMass in 2004.
+I earned a PhD in Linguistics (focusing on phonology, under the direction of John McCarthy) from UMass in 2004.

 Employment at the University of Michigan

-As part of a NSF funded project, my colleague, Pam Beddor, and I are currently exploring the relationship between perception and production both at the level of the individual language user and at the level of the speech community.
+In an ongoing research project, partially funded through an NSF grant, my colleague (Pam Beddor), and I are exploring the relationship between perception and production both at the level of the individual language user and at the level of the speech community.
 Our research focuses specifically on the fine-grained time course of coarticulation—how do speakers time coarticulatory gestures and how do listeners use coarticulatory information during speech perception?
 We use multiple techniques to explore these questions, ranging acoustic analyses, oral/nasal airflow measurements, ultrasound capture of lingual movement, eye-tracking, and more.
 Our empirical focus is on phenomena such as /l/-velarization in American English, and anticipatory nasalization in both American English and Afrikaans.

-Earlier in my career, my research has focused on phonological variation, and on how constraint-based models of phonological grammar (Optimality Theory and Harmonic Grammar) can be adapted to account for variable phenomena.
+My dissertation research as well as my research for roughly the first decade post-PhD focused on phonological variation, and on how constraint-based models of phonological grammar (Optimality Theory and Harmonic Grammar) can be extended to account for variable phenomena.
 A particular focus of this research is on how grammatical and non-grammatical factors that contribute to variation can be combined into a single integrated model of phonological competence.